 The AFS income inclusion rules do not generally require a taxpayer to recharacterize a transaction so that its treatment for federal income tax purposes is consistent with its treatment under an AFS.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(e)) Examples provided by the proposed regulations of transactions that can be treated differently under each set of rules include (i) transactions treated for tax as a lease, license or a similar transaction that qualify as a sale or financing for AFS, (ii) transactions that are not required to be marked-to-market for tax but that are so required for AFS, (iii) certain transactions treated as asset transfers or liquidations for tax purposes (See tax code Sections 336(e) and 338(h)(10)), (iv) a distribution by a corporation or allocable partnership income that is accounted for under the equity method for AFS, (v) a distribution of previously taxed earnings and profits of a foreign corporation, and (vi) a deposit or conduit payment for tax that is treated as revenue for AFS.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(e)(1)-(6).)
+Examples provided by the Proposed Regulations of transactions that can be treated differently under each set of rules include (i) transactions treated for tax as a lease, license or a similar transaction that gualify as a sale or financing for AFS, (ii) transactions that are not required to be marked-to-market for tax but that are so required for AFS, (iii) certain transactions treated as asset transfers or liquidations for tax purposes, (iv) a distribution by a corporation or allocable partnership income that is accounted for under the equity method for AFS, (v) a distribution of previously taxed E&P of a foreign corporation, and (vi) a deposit or conduit payment for tax that is treated as revenue for AFS.

 The IRS has requested comments on the interaction between the AFS income inclusion rules and the federal income tax treatment of certain future contingent income and liabilities that may be included in revenue for AFS purposes.
-(Consider interaction between tax code Sections 61, 461 and 451(b).)
 We expect that these items may be addressed in the final regulations.